hoangsvit/eplus.dev/clzi9blq9001509lbahfoh96s.md

 You will now cause your VM to stop.

-7. Go to the 2nd Cloud Console tab, and navigate to **Navigation menu** &gt; **Compute Engine** &gt; **VM instances**.
+7. Go to the 2nd Cloud Console tab, and navigate to **Navigation menu** > **Compute Engine** > **VM instances**.

 8. Check the box next to **instance1**, then click **Stop** at the top of the page, then click **Stop** again in the pop-up window.
 The green check mark will turn to a gray circle when the instance has been stopped.

 9. In the Search bar, type "monitoring", then choose the **Monitoring** option.

 10. Click on the **Alerting** tab.
 You'll see that your alert has registered.
 Under Alert Policies click the **See all policies** link and you'll see the log-based alert you created listed.

 ## **Task 2.
 Log-based metric**

 Using log-based metrics you can define a metric that tracks errors in the logs to proactively respond to similar problems and symptoms before they are noticed by end users.

 1. At the beginning of the lab you deployed a standard GKE cluster.
 Run the following command to ensure that the cluster named `gmp-cluster` has been created:

 ```apache